 London Councils has published its Pledges for Business, which is backed by every council leader in the capital.
 It includes a commitment from local authorities to implementing a 'business friendly' approach to licensing and regulation.
-With London's high streets facing economic hardship the pandemic, we believe that a business-friendly approach will be essential to economic recovery in all parts of the borough.
+With London's high streets facing economic hardship caused by the pandemic, we believe that a business-friendly approach will be essential to future economic growth in all parts of the borough.

-Through our work we aim to support the safety and recovery of our high streets and 24 hour economies as part of the High Streets for All Recovery Mission, by maintaining a more business friendly approach to regulation.
+Through our work we aim to support the safety and vibrancy of our high streets and 24-hour economies as part of the High Streets for All Recovery Mission, by maintaining a more business friendly approach to regulation.

-7. REVIEW OF THE ENFORCEMENT POLICY
+7.0 REVIEW OF THE ENFORCEMENT POLICY